Family home for an elderly and/or disabled person (family caregiver)

 - Duration of the trial period and conditions for amending or terminating the contract with notice period which may not be less than 2 months

-- Duration and pace of reception, i.e. permanent, temporary or sequential, full-time or part-time and period for which it is concluded
+- Duration and pace of reception, i.e. permanent, temporary or sequential, full-time or part-time and the period for which it is concluded

 - Material obligations of the host (accommodation, catering, maintenance)